 Where the relevant period of paid sick leave has been exhausted, an employee with a minimum of 5 years’ service (in a pensionable position either in a whole-time or part-time capacity) may be granted TRR at the end of the period of paid sick leave subject to certain conditions.

 TRR is calculated on pensionable pay and paid pensionable service accrued in the employment at the time paid sick leave is exhausted together with the added years of service which would be awarded if ill health retirement was granted.
 TRR is not a period of pensionable service.
 The granting of TRR is subject to confirmation from OHS that there is a reasonable prospect of a return to work:

-Any further queries in relation to Sick Leave, please contact:
+Any further queries in relation to Sick Leave, please contact the Human Resources Department:

 |Circular 0054/2019||Sick Leave Scheme for Post Primary Teachers – Chapter 1 (Page 8)|